meoomen/Smartseq5/README.md

 For more information see the methods section of our manuscript.

 Please contact Marlies Oomen (marlies.oomen@helmholtz-munich.de) for any questions.

+### Looking for the shiny app?
+We will have a website for easy exploring of our data through a shiny app.
+However, the website might be down or under construction when you're reading this.
+Want to run the app locally?
+Please visit https://github.com/meoomen/shiny_embryo for instructions, data and shiny scripts.